manasuii/Machine-Learning-Fundamentals/README.md

 2...The second file contains about vectorization in 1-D and 2-D datas Simple normal code that shows how vectorically we can achieve the result in far  more faster way so it is suitable or better to use the vectorizatin method.

+3.seaborn learning tutorial through the iri dataset

-3.The third file contains viulaizing the data through heatmaps in seaborn
+4.The third file contains viulaizing the data through heatmaps in seaborn